-The Company has agreements with HSMSO, Aurion Corporation ("Aurion"), and AHMC for services provided to the Company.
-One of the Company's board members is an officer of AHMC, HSMSO and Aurion.
+The Company has agreements with Health Source MSO Inc., a California corporation ("HSMSO"), Aurion Corporation ("Aurion"), and AHMC for services provided to the Company.
+One of the Company's board members is an officer of AHMC, HSMSO, and Aurion.
 Aurion is also partially owned by one of the Company's board members.
-The following table sets forth fees incurred and income received related to AHMC, HSMSO and Aurion Corporation (in thousands):
+The following table sets forth fees incurred and income received related to AHMC, HSMSO, and Aurion Corporation (in thousands):

-Y Years ended December 31,
+Years ended December 31,

-20 20 2019
+2021 2020

-AHMC - Risk pool earnings net claims payment \$ 28,767 \$ 40,000
+AHMC - Risk pool earnings net of claims payment \$ 46,908 \$ 28,767

-HSMSO - Management fees, net (949) (1,700)
+HSMSO - Management fees, net (629) (949)

-Aurion - Management fees (303) (300)
+Aurion - Management fees (302) (303)

-Receipts, net \$ 27,515 \$ 38,000
+Receipts, net \$ 45,977 \$ 27,515

-The Company and AHMC has a risk sharing agreement with certain AHMC hospitals to share the surplus and deficits of each of the hospital pools.
-During the years ended December 31, 2020, 2019, and 2018, the Company has recognized risk pool revenue under this agreement of \$42.6 million, \$49.3 million, and \$68.2 million, respectively, of which \$45.3 million and \$40.4 million, remain outstanding as of December 31, 2020 and 2019, respectively.
+The Company and AHMC have a risk-sharing agreement with certain AHMC hospitals to share the surplus and deficits of each of the hospital pools.
+During the years ended December 31, 2021, 2020, and 2019, the Company has recognized risk pool revenue under this agreement of \$60.1 million, \$42.6 million, and \$49.3 million, respectively, of which \$58.4 million and \$45.3 million, remain outstanding as of December 31, 2021 and 2020, respectively.

-During the years ended December 31, 2020, 2019, and 2018, APC paid an aggregate of approximately \$3.1 million, \$30.8 million, and \$35.2 million, respectively, to shareholders of APC for provider services, which included approximately \$9.0 million, \$8.8 million, and \$13.5 million, respectively, to shareholders who are also officers of APC.
+During the years ended December 31, 2021, 2020, and 2019, APC paid an aggregate of approximately \$34.8 million, \$33.1 million, and \$30.8 million, respectively, to shareholders of APC for provider services, which included approximately \$8.5 million, \$9.0 million, and \$8.8 million, respectively, to shareholders who are also officers of APC.

-During the years ended December 31, 2020 and 2019, NMM paid approximately \$0.1 million and \$0.2 million to an Apollo board member, Matthew Mazdyasni, for consulting services.
+During the years ended December 31, 2021, 2020, and 2019, NMM paid approximately \$44,000, \$0.1 million, and \$0.2 million to an ApolloMed board member, Matthew Mazdyasni, for consulting services.

-In addition, affiliates wholly-owned by the Company's officers, including Dr. Thomas Lam, ApolloMed's Co-CEO and President, are reported in the accompanying consolidated statements of income on a consolidated basis, together with the Company's subsidiaries, and therefore, the Company does not separately disclose transactions between such affiliates and the Company's subsidiaries as related party transactions.
+In addition, affiliates wholly owned by the Company's officers, including Dr. Thomas Lam, ApolloMed's Co-CEO and President, are reported in the accompanying consolidated statements of income on a consolidated basis, together with the Company's subsidiaries, and therefore, the Company does not separately disclose transactions between such affiliates and the Company's subsidiaries as related-party transactions.

-For equity method investments, loans receivable and line of credits from related parties, see Notes 6, 7 and 10, respectively.
+For equity method investments, loans receivable and line of credits from related parties, see Note 6 - "Investments in Other Entities," Note 7 - "Loans Receivable - Related Parties," and Note 10 - "Credit Facility, Bank Loan, and Lines of Credit," respectively.

-15. Employee Benefit Plan
+16. Employee Benefit Plan

 NMM has a qualified 401(k) plan that covers substantially all employees who have completed at leastsix months of service and meet minimum age requirements.
 Participants may contribute a portion of their compensation to the plan, up to the maximum amount permitted under Section 401(k) of the Internal Revenue Code.
 Participants become fully vested after six years of service.
 NMM matches a portion of the participants' contributions.
-NMM's matching contributions for the years ended December 31, 2020 and 2019 were approximately \$0.4 million and \$0.2 million.
+NMM's matching contributions for the years ended December 31, 2021 and 2020 were approximately \$0.4 million and \$0.4 million.